jesse-wei/SAPsim/README.md

 <p align="center"><em>SAPsim running in Python terminal</em></p>

 **Debug mode**: There is a debug (step) mode that runs one instruction at a time, as shown above.
-The default behavior is to run at full speed.
+By default, the program is run at full speed.

-If you successfully installed SAPsim earlier (check with `pip show SAPsim`) but get a `ModuleNotFoundError` when importing SAPsim, run Python with `python3` instead of `python` (or vice versa).

 I recommend editing the CSV in VSCode or Excel.
-I recommend the VSCode extensions [Edit CSV](https://marketplace.visualstudio.com/items?itemName=janisdd.vscode-edit-csv) (Excel-like editing) and [Rainbow CSV](https://marketplace.visualstudio.com/items?itemName=mechatroner.rainbow-csv) (adds color to columns).
+If you use VSCode, I recommend the extensions [Edit CSV](https://marketplace.visualstudio.com/items?itemName=janisdd.vscode-edit-csv) (Excel-like editing) and [Rainbow CSV](https://marketplace.visualstudio.com/items?itemName=mechatroner.rainbow-csv) (adds color to columns).

-Lastly, there are two commented example programs [here](https://github.com/jesse-wei/SAPsim/tree/main/tests/public_prog).
+Lastly, here's a [blank template](https://github.com/jesse-wei/SAPsim/blob/main/docs/_static/template.csv) that includes only the column names and addresses 0-15 and [two commented example programs](https://github.com/jesse-wei/SAPsim/tree/main/tests/public_prog).

 ### SAP instruction set